cliptic/NLP/README.md

 Using PCA and LSA to reduce dimensions of tokenized text vectors.
 PCA is used to sort book title keywords into a two-dimensional vector, which shows the keywords having two main axis - o containing social/historical keywords; other - scientific and data-driven.

 ### Article spinner
 Modifying articles with synnonims taking into account the two surrounding words.
 Creating dictionaries for each trigram and randomly selecting the middle word.
+Building probabilistic randomizers dictionaries.

 ### Packages for Python used:
 - Pandas